aws-samples/amazon-ec2-image-builder-samples/Components/Linux/wordpress-recipes-linux/README.md

 ## Variants
 ### install_wordpress.yml

-1. Php 7.4 is installed from the Amazon-managed `php-7-4-linux` ImageBuilder component
+1. Assumes php 7.4 is/will be pre-installed (eg from the Amazon-managed `php-7-4-linux` ImageBuilder component)
 2. The latest WordPress is installed from [the official WordPress site](http://wordpress.org/latest.tar.gz).
 3. File permissions and owners are set as per the [documentation](https://wordpress.org/support/article/hardening-wordpress/).
 4. A .htaccess file is added to the `wp-admin` root to enforce [Basic Auth](https://en.wikipedia.org/wiki/Basic_access_authentication) as an additional security layer.
 The username and password for this login are written to a file in the `ec2-user` home directory and set to be readable only by that user.